 Nick Fitzgerald is one of the most overhyped players in college football.
 There are people out there seriously thinking he is a first-round prospect.
-He has an arm and can run, but that’s really it.
+He has a somewhat decent arm and can run, but that’s really it.
 His accuracy, decision-making, mechanics, and mental processing are bad.
 He’s another Collin Klein-type player who is fine for college but isn’t an NFL talent at all.

 Khalil Tate, Arizona

 Khalil Tate should not play as a quarterback in the NFL.
 That is all.
 This isn’t a Lamar Jackson situation.
 Tate just has not shown the talent required to play the position, unlike Jackson.

 Justice Hansen, Arkansas State